jasper-zanjani/notes/docs/Coding.md

 One of the core optimizations that a C compiler performs; transforms a loop containing a conditional into a conditional with a loop in both parts, which changes flow control

-#### Mock

-**Mock objects** include a variety of concepts that together comprise a taxonomy of Test Doubles (generically called **mocks**) used to facilitate unit testing by replacing a production object, usually a data dependency: ([src](https://app.pluralsight.com/course-player?clipId=ee56caf3-8cde-4298-8c06-e74241c72023))

-- **Fakes** provide a working implementation of the dependency, however one which is unsuitable for production (e.g. in-memory databases)
-- **Dummies** are passed around like real implementations but never accessed or used.
-These are used to satisfy the parameters of a method.
-- **Stubs** can provide answers to calls in the form of property gets and method return values.
-- **Mocks** allow the tester to verify that a property or method was called.

 #### Register rename engine